Woman who says Herschel Walker paid for abortion says he said she wouldn’t be ‘safe’

 Second woman to claim Herschel Walker paid for her abortion says he told her she wouldn’t be ‘safe’ without it

-A woman identified only as Jane Doe tells Good Morning America she decided to come forward after the Republican Senate nominee’s denial.
+A woman identified only as Jane Doe tells Good Morning America she decided to come forward after the Republican Senate nominee’s denial

-The second woman who alleged that Georgia Republican Senate nominee Herschel Walker paid for her abortion told Good Morning America saying that the former football star told that her pressured her to have the procedure because she would not be safe, nor would the child.
+The second woman who alleged that Georgia Republican Senate nominee Herschel Walker paid for her abortion told Good Morning America that the former football star pressured her to have the procedure because she would not be safe, nor would the child.

 The woman identified solely as Jane Doe spoke at a press conference last week in response to Mr Walker denying allegations that he paid for a separate woman’s abortion.